ksator/junos-automation-with-stackstorm/README.md

 ```
 pack configuration files are located in /opt/stackstorm/configs/ directory.
 A pack configuration file is a YAML file which contains pack configuration.
 It is named with the pack name (\<pack name>.yaml).
+Some packs require a pack configuration file (napalm) and others do not use a pack configuration file (ansible).
 ```
 $ ls /opt/stackstorm/configs/
 $